mvolkmann/blog/src/alpine.md

 ### x-transition

-The `x-transition` directive causes this element to transition in and out when it is shown and hidden using the `x-show` directive.
+The `x-transition` directive causes the element to which it is applied to transition in and out when it is shown and hidden using the `x-show` directive.
 By default it changes the opacity between 0 and 1 and changes the scale between 0% and 100%.